ziloka/xZone/BUILD_FROM_SOURCE.md

 5. look at ./src/libMsg/how-to-run-fastgen.txt before attempting to compile

-	- If you don't have java installed you need to build fastdds-gen from source
+	- If you don't have fastdds-gen installed you need to build fastdds-gen from source

 	```
 	git clone --depth 1 --branch v2.5.1 https://github.com/eProsima/Fast-DDS-Gen